-- Wednesday, June 21 - City Hall will fly the Kwanlin Dün First Nation and Ta’an Kwäch’än Council flags in honour of Aboriginal Day.
+- June 18 - the Kwanlin Dün First Nation and Ta’an Kwäch’än Council flags will be flown until June 21 to celebrate National Indigenous Peoples Day.

-- Monday, May 15 - the Francophone flag flies at City Hall to celebrate the Francophone community.
+- June 11 - the Filipino flag will be flown at City Hall to celebrate Independence Day in the Philippines

-- Friday, April 28 - flags at all City facilities flown at half-mast for the National Day of Mourning for Persons Killed or Injured in the Workplace.
+- April 28 - flags at all City facilities will flown at half-mast to mark the National Day of Mourning.

-- Tuesday, April 18 - flags at all City facilities flown at half-mast due to the passing of former Commissioner Jim Smith.
+- April 19 - flags at all City facilities will flown at half-mast until April 23 to mark the passing of former City Councillor and Yukon Commissioner, Doug Bell.

-- Sunday, April 9 - flags at all City facilities flown at half-mast from sunrise to sunset in commemoration of the National Day of Remembrance of the Battle of Vimy Ridge.
+- April 9 - flags at all City facilities will be flown at half-mast until April 17 to mark the passing of Prince Phillip, the Duke of Edinburgh.